 For the absolute best photos, I use the D850 because of its compelling features.
 For example, 45.7 megapixels works great for large group photos or landscapes I want to print.
 The high ISO speed of up to 25,600 is good for low light or high speed shots.
 7 frames per second (fps) is more than fast for events such as car races.

 As might be expected, I have a range of lenses for the camera.
 However, I mostly use a Nikkor 24-120mm f/4 lens for its flexibility.
-Here’s a photo that I took with this camera & lens combination:
+Here’s a few photos that I took with this camera & lens combination:

 In terms of camera settings, I typically shoot in shutter priority mode (1/500 or higher) at ISO 400 in order to maximize sharpness for handheld, outside shots.
 If I need to control aperture as well, I will shoot in manual mode using auto-ISO to balance out the exposure.
 I always shoot in raw and usually use single point focus, full matrix exposure setting and continuous low burst mode.
 The D850 is so good that it can figure out how to take the best image better than I can do manually.
 Of course, there are exceptions.